dreamcatchme/documentation-markdown/iri/introduction/overview.md

 ## Limitations

 The IRI receives transactions and records them in its ledger, it doesn't create or sign transactions.
-To create or sign transactions, you must use client software such as the Trinity wallet or a client library and send the transactions to an IRI node.
+To create or sign transactions, you must use client software such as the Trinity wallet or a client library and send those transactions to an IRI node.